simon-brooke/post-scarcity/docs/Memory-management.md

 So badly designed programs on reference counting Lisps could leak memory badly and consequently silt up and run out of allocatable store.

-But modern Lisps - like Clojure - use immutable data structures.
+But modern Lisps &mdash; like Clojure &mdash; use immutable data structures.
 The nature of immutable data structures is that an older node can never point to a newer node.
 So circular data structures cannot be constructed.

 ### Performance